 After that, we headed to the petting zoo (Affection Section), but didn’t stay long because OMG THE HEAT.
 We then took the train back for our safari Fast Pass.

 11:45 – Kilimanjaro Safari

 Still in need of a cool off, we decided to head to DinoLand U.S.A., since Dinosaur is an indoor ride (AC!!).
-Of course, there was basically NO WAIT.
-The one time I wouldn’t have cared to wait in a line.
-It was then I discovered how GROSS and SWEATY I really was.
+Of course, just our luck, there was basically NO WAIT.
+The one time I wouldn’t have cared to wait on a line.
+It was here that I discovered how GROSS and SWEATY I was.
 Ugh!

-We really love primeval whirl, but unfortunately, it was closed for refurbishment.
-This area of Animal Kingdom also has one of my FAVORITE meet and greets (because two characters pose together), but I just could not bring myself to stand outside any longer than we had to.
-It’s so funny, because in 2014 we experienced FREEZING temps here (they were handing out hot chocolate instead of ice cream), and now it’s the EXACT opposite.
+We really love primeval whirl, but unfortunately it was closed for refurbishment.
+This area of Animal Kingdom also has one of my FAVORITE meet and greets (because two characters pose together), but I just could not bring myself to stand outside any longer than I had to.
+It’s so funny, because last year we experienced FREEZING temps here (they were handing out hot chocolate instead of ice cream), and now it’s the EXACT opposite.
 We just can’t win!

 1:00: After that, we headed to Kali River Rapids.
-It was definitely not the cool off I had hoped for!
-I was SO uncomfortable in the heat (I think it was mainly because of the collar on my dress), that I couldn’t take it anymore!
+It was definitely not the cool off I had hoped for.
+I was SO uncomfortable in the heat (I think it was mainly because of the collar on my dress).
+I couldn’t take it anymore!
 I went and purchased a shirt and shorts to change into.

 1:30: Flights Of Wonder.
-After I found clothes, changed, we grabbed a snack and decided to check out the 1:45 Flights Of Wonder show.
+After I bought new clothes and changed, we grabbed a snack and decided to check out the 1:45 Flights Of Wonder show.

 After that, this happened…

 Gosh, I just love Disney!